City of Corona

 Trash & Recycling

-- A. The term for the agreement with Waste Management is 15 years, lasting from November 1, 2006 through November 1, 2021.
+- A. The term for this agreement with Waste Management is from November 15, 2023 to November 1, 2036.

 - A. The City and any agency that enters into a franchise agreement with a waste service provider receives a franchise fee.
 The franchise fee is used to recoup the costs for maintaining streets and infrastructure that the heavy waste vehicles impact.